 (Re)Integration Advanced Training Course

-The Barcelona International Peace Resource Centre (BIPRC) and Transition International (TI) are pleased to announce the Advanced (Re)integration course on community based reintegration of ex-combatants, returnees, refugees, internally displaced persons, children released from armed forces and groups and other youth at risk, to be held in Barcelona, Spain from the 8th July to 14th July 2017.
+The Barcelona International Peace Resource Centre (BIPRC) and Transition International (TI) are pleased to announce the Advanced (Re)integration course on community based reintegration of ex-combatants, returnees, refugees, internally displaced persons, children released from armed forces and groups and other youth at risk, to be held in Barcelona, Spain.
 The implementation of this training course is made possible by support from the Government of Catalonia, Ministry of Transparency and Institutional Relations and Affairs.

 This course aims to bring together senior and mid-level practitioners, policy makers, researchers and donors from around the world to share experiences and develop a common understanding of possible and innovative approaches to (re)integration.
 Best practice on economic, political and social (re)integration are shared by a pool of experienced trainers, and further explored and challenged by the participants.

 Several targeted (re)integration, self-reliance and community security projects usually occur in parallel.
 They tend to create further divisions in the communities, and are often not sustainable.
 Often, separate programmes are provided for children which, in many cases, are not linked to the adults' reintegration programmes, reducing opportunities for benefitting from the pooled resources and having young people falling in the cracks.
 Most programmes are highly centralised and thereby do not adequately respond to local contexts, nor empower local actors to plan, execute, and own the processes.